vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

 Here are the disadvantages of those formats:

-- It breaks the UNIX way.
+- **It breaks the UNIX way**.

-- It duplicates files.
+- **Wasted disk space, it duplicates files**.
+Since snaps and flatpaks have all the relevant dependencies bundled up inside them, you end up with wasted storage space, as opposed to the package manager way of installing libraries system-wide so that they can be used by other packages that need them, and only need to be installed once.

-- It depends on individual maintainers to be on top of all their dependencies.
+- **It depends on individual maintainers to be on top of all their dependencies**.
 So, if a distribution updates a library in the usual manner, you could still be susceptible to the bug, or vulnerable to a hack.
 Because whoever built that package didn't update it.

-- You ask about performance, I don't imagine there would be much, other than wasted disk space.

-- All these newer methods of distribution are really just an excuse for developers to keep outdated libraries instead of maintaining and updating their software.
+- **Formats make devs feel relaxed, they may leave security holes**.
+All these newer methods of distribution are really just an excuse for developers to keep outdated libraries instead of maintaining and updating their software.

   > Look at Docker, a recent study found 80% of containers supplying outdated packages with security vulnerabilities of varying degree.
   >
   > With traditional repositories, if your package doesn't compile against a secure source, it will be dropped, end of story.
   >
   > People wrote about the proprietary nature of Snaps, but ironically, you can't decide to **not** update a Snap package, if the functionality is transparent and you can handle the risks involved.
   >
   > You can just postpone updating Snaps for a certain amount of time, that's a disgusting approach close to Windows, which treats users like idiots, no matter what.
   >
   > Flatpak is objectively a better system.

-- Package managers are more powerful.
+- **Package managers are more powerful**.
 See :point_down:

 Package managers are hugely more powerful for both users and developers compared to anything AppImage / Snap / FlatPak can do.